 1. Unique Stories & Craftsmanship

-• Each piece has history (love letters hidden in lockets, wartime symbolism).
+- Each piece has history (love letters hidden in lockets, wartime symbolism).

 2. Sustainable & Ethical

-• No new mining required.
+- No new mining required.

 3. Investment Potential

-• Signed pieces (Cartier, Van Cleef) and rare eras (Art Nouveau) appreciate over time.
+- Signed pieces (Cartier, Van Cleef) and rare eras (Art Nouveau) appreciate over time.

 Collecting antique and vintage jewelry is a passion, an art, and a treasure hunt.
-Whether you’re drawn to the romance of Victorian pieces or the glamour of Art Deco, the key is to educate yourself, buy thoughtfully, and preserve these wearable works of art.
+Whether yo're drawn to the romance of Victorian pieces or the glamour of Art Deco, the key is to educate yourself, buy thoughtfully, and preserve these wearable works of art.

 Ready to begin?
 Start with a small, authentic piece—perhaps a 1920s Art Deco ring or a Victorian locket—and let your collection grow from there.

+Part 8.
 FAQ: Antique & Vintage Jewelry Collecting

 Q: How can I tell if a piece is really old?